Wootsz/REST_Assessment/README.md

 ## Required:

-- Docker, for hosting the MySQL database
+- A running instance of Docker, to host the local MySQL database

 ## Filters
 The following optional filters can be used when querying recipes:
-* Integer amountOfServings
+* amountOfServings :: Integer
-* String doesNotContainIngredient
+* doesNotContainIngredient :: String
-* String containsIngredient
+* containsIngredient :: String
-* Boolean isVegetarian
+* isVegetarian :: Boolean
-* String containsInstruction
+* containsInstruction :: String

 ## Examples of interacting with the database